 caesarean section - delivery of the baby through an abdominal incision pelvic floor muscles - the group of muscles spanning the base of your boney pelvis, held in place by ligaments which support the pelvic organs.
 Pelvic floor muscle exercises / Kegels will help keep these muscles strong perineum - the area between the back passage and the vagina haemorrhoids (piles) - when the blood vessels in or around the anus and rectum swell up.
-They can feel like small lumps around the anus, and can be painful and uncomfortable with bowel movements episiotomy - cut made to the perineum to help make space for delivery of the baby's head vagina - a muscular tube from the external genitalia (labia and vulva) to the end of the uterus (cervix)
+They can feel like small lumps around the anus, and can be painful and uncomfortable with bowel movements episiotomy - cut made to the skin and pelvic floor muscles of the perineum to help make space for delivery of the baby's head vagina - a muscular tube from the external genitalia (labia and vulva) to the end of the uterus (cervix)